filipekojak88/WSAA-project/README.md

 **_troubleshooting_**:

-Deepseek was used in this project to support troubleshooting some of the errors that were found when trying to add the table country of MySQL database to the application and when debugging issues related to the inclusion of the TMDB database.
-To troubleshoot that the following prompt was provided to Deep Seek "How can I troubleshoot the following error " followed by the error from the error log provided in Pythonanywhere [[29]](#29).
+DeepSeek assisted in debugging MySQL country table integration and TMDB API implementation by analyzing PythonAnywhere error logs in response to the following prompt "How can I troubleshoot the following error " followed by the error as displayed in the error log provided in Pythonanywhere [[29]](#29).

 ## Installation Instructions